Visiting Hours: 9am-9pm Mon/Tues/Thurs/Fri

 Nonfiction Book Club:

-Join fellow readers at the library for an engaging discussion of The Great Miscalculation: the Race to Save New York City’s Citicorp Tower by Michael M. Greenburg on Thursday May 14th at 1p.m.
+Join fellow readers at the library for an engaging discussion of Propaganda Girls: the Secret War of the Women in the OSS by Lisa Rogak on Thursday June 11th at 1p.m.

 Copies of the book are available on Libby and may also be picked up at the Information Desk.